 This will ensure that participants in the control condition have no opportunity to cheat.

 Experimental condition: Read the correct answers to participants and allow them to ‘grade’ their own performance.
-Instruct them to tear off the back blank page of the booklet and write on it their name and number total correct answers.
+Instruct them to tear off the back blank page of the booklet and write on it their name and number of total correct answers.
 Instruct them to leave their answer page on the front desk and then dispose of, or take with them, the booklet.

 This provides the experimental group with an opportunity to cheat since the answers they actually recorded in the booklets cannot be verified.